Managed IT for Manufacturers: Plant-Floor, ERP & Cybersecurity

 Manufacturing remained the most targeted sector in IBM’s 2025 X-Force Threat Intelligence Index.
-Fusion provides IT support for manufacturing operations, helping Canadian manufacturers keep ERP, shipping, and plant-adjacent IT secure, stable, and recoverable.
+Fusion Computing provides IT support for manufacturing operations, helping Canadian manufacturers keep ERP, shipping, and plant-adjacent IT secure, stable, and recoverable.

 Network segmentation between OT and corporate infrastructure, ERP system support, rugged device management, and CISSP-certified security aligned to CIS Controls v8.1 for ICS environments.
 Defined onboarding.
 Transparent pricing.
 You’ll know exactly what you’re getting.